219 Parkman Avenue

 Total Syntheses and Biological Studies of Natural Products

 We are currently studying FR901464, a natural product that regulates cancer-related genes by novel mechanisms.
 This compound inhibits cancer proliferation at concentrations as low as 1 nM.
 To study FR901464, we completed a chemical total synthesis of this natural product.
 Combination of this powerful, stereocontrolled chemical synthesis and cell biology will provide insights into the molecular mechanisms of FR901464.
 More recently, we have developed an exceptionally active FR901464 analog (meayamycin) that inhibits tumor growth at 10 pM (analogouus to one pack of sugar (5 grams) at a coffee shop in 400 Olympic swimming pools).

-Development of Fluorescent Probes for Metals and Biomacromolecules
+Development and Biological Applications of Fluorescent Probes

 New Synthetic Methods